floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+In the roaring wind the destination quickly grew closer as the thunder of debris smaching against the Weathershield increased in intensity.
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE